Technorely/tendermint/docs/guides/go.md

 ## Guide Assumptions

-This guide is designed for beginners who want to get started with a Tendermint Core application from scratch.
-It does not assume that you have any prior experience with Tendermint Core.
+This guide is designed for beginners who want to get started with a Tenderely Core application from scratch.
+It does not assume that you have any prior experience with Tenderely Core.

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.
+Tenderely Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.

-Although Tendermint Core is written in the Golang programming language, prior knowledge of it is not required for this guide.
+Although Tenderely Core is written in the Golang programming language, prior knowledge of it is not required for this guide.
 You can learn it as we go due to it's simplicity.
 However, you may want to go through [Learn X in Y minutes Where X=Go](https://learnxinyminutes.com/docs/go/) first to familiarize yourself with the syntax.

-By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.
+By following along with this guide, you'll create a Tenderely Core project called kvstore, a (very) simple distributed BFT key-value store.

 ## Built-in app vs external app

-To get maximum performance it is better to run your application alongside Tendermint Core.
+To get maximum performance it is better to run your application alongside Tenderely Core.
 [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
-Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.
+Please refer to [Writing a built-in Tenderely Core application in Go](./go-built-in.md) guide for details.

 Having a separate application might give you better security guarantees as two processes would be communicating via established binary protocol.
-Tendermint Core will not have access to application's state.
+Tenderely Core will not have access to application's state.

 ## 1.1 Installing Go